MrQuba/BattleBlock-Theater-Frog-Gun/README.md

 Terraria mod that adds a new post-Duke Fishron gun that shoots BattleBlock Theater Frogs
 # What does it add?
 ## New type of ammo - Frog Ammo
-It can be crafted using "Frog" and a "Top Hat" at workbench.
+It can be crafted using "Frog" and a "Top Hat" at Ancient Manipulator.
 It is a type of a Stake
 ## New type of projectile - Frog Projectile
 It appears when you shoot any stake from Frog Gun
 ## New weapon - Frog Gun